This is a design project I did last Winter when I interviewed for a startup called Wish.

 Trust is a core theme that is lacking on Wish.

-I did a competitive analysis with Amazon to understand how they approached this problem.
+Before diving into the design, I did a competitive analysis with Amazon to understand how they approached this feature.

 Organized, Filter by Most Liked Reviews, Filter by Ratings, Search Keywords.